IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 Select MUSSELS under the Ingredients tab here for ideas with mussels

-11: Explore the frozen veggie section and try something you haven’t had before
+11: Explore the frozen veggie section and try something you have not had before

 Here are 10 clever ways to use frozen vegetables